In the past decade of cinema history, it’s become a common critical refrain that film is dead.

-The hyperlink narrative structure is about more than just multiple characters and locations, which most films have anyway.
+The hyperlink narrative structure is about more than just multiple characters and locations which most films.

-Hyperlink cinema is about weaving those characters and locales together in a seamless and often surprising way that makes sense from a story perspective.
+Hyperlink cinema is about weaving those characters and locales together in a seamless and often surprising way.

 Most importantly, these connections need to occur during the action of the film rather than during exposition after the fact.

-The result is a film that takes on new meaning when you watch it again.
-Since you understand how everything fits together, you have a greater appreciation of how the different storylines impact one another without being overly intrusive or distracting.
+The result is a film that takes on new meanings when watched again.
+After the first watch, you understand how everything fits together and have a greater appreciation of how the different storylines impacted one another.

-Hyperlink cinema is a narrative film that relies on the use of hyperlinks to transition between scenes.
+In short, hyperlink cinema is a film that structure that relies on the use of connections or ‘hyperlinks’ to transition between scenes.

 This technique might have a godfather in Robert Zemeckis’ Forrest Gump (1994), in which Tom Hanks’s character is followed through different periods of his life by way of hyperlinks.